-What is a Genetic Methylation Test for?
+What is a Genetic Methylation Test?

-DNA methylation is an epigenetic mechanism where a methyl group is added to DNA, typically at cytosine bases in CpG islands.
+A genetic methylation test is an epigenetic mechanism where a methyl group is added to DNA, typically at cytosine bases in CpG islands.
 This modification can regulate gene expression by turning genes on or off, depending on whether the methylation is present or absent.
-It plays a crucial role in normal cellular processes and in the development of various diseases

 To better understand what to expect from these tests, you can review a sample methylation test report.
 This report provides detailed insights into the test results, helping you interpret the implications for your health.